 - If you have deliberately underestimated your tax, the penalty is between 20% and 70%.

 - If you have deliberately underestimated your tax and attempted to conceal the fact, the penalty will be between 30% and 100%.

-Taxpayers can get help from HMRC in writing, by telephone and face-to-face at HMRC offices, or by calling the following telephone lines:
+Taxpayers can get help from HMRC in writing, face-to-face at HMRC offices, or by calling the following telephone lines:

-The Self-Assessment Helpline (0845 900 0444) can offer general tax advice, and help with filling in your tax return.
-The service is open seven days a week, from 8am to 8pm.
+The Self-Assessment Helpline (0300 300 3310) can offer general tax advice, and help with filling in your tax return.
+The service is open Monday to Friday, from 8am to 6pm.

-In our video, we explain how to use the Which? tax calculator - tot up your tax bill and submit your return direct to HMRC.
+In our video, we explain how to use the Which? tax calculator to tot up your bills and submit direct to HMRC.